aleen42/PersonalWiki/post/so_a_web_designer/so_a_web_designer.md

 People like [Jared M. Spool](http://twitter.com/jmspool) are making public the interest of high-end companies in finding a new sort of profile.
 He calls it the **Unicorn**.
 He even went as far as creating the [Unicorn Institute](http://unicorninstitute.com/) to groom this sort of designer.
 He is defining a position, a new *Experience designer or UX Generalist*, whose skills make them ready for this entirely new scenario.

 ![](./unicorn01.jpg)

+He makes a clear division between **Specialists** (experts in one field over others), Generalists (experts in more than one field) and Compartmentalists (having expertise in only one area).
+He argues that neglecting the possibility of expanding your boundaries and falling into the compartmentalist category is a career-limiting decision.
+Plus it’s no fun.